MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/removing-dependencies.md

 To remove dependencies between fields (attributes) and workflows (processes) you need to locate the workflow in the **Customizations** page.

-With the workflow open, you need to find the reference to the component you no longer wish the workflow no longer would depend on.
+With the workflow open, you need to find the reference to the component you no longer wish the workflow would depend on.
 In this example you can see the field (Number Field) being referenced in a step:

 ![Edit workflow](media/solution-dependency-component-workflow.png "Edit workflow")